Onset of Adult Allergies

 - Began a new medication

 - Runny nose

 - Cold-like symptoms

-Many adults do not seek treatment either because they do not realize they are having an allergic reaction or they believe their allergies are mild enough that they do not require medical attention.
+Many adults do not seek treatment either because they do not realize they are having allergy symptoms or they believe their allergies are mild enough that they do not require medical attention.

-Adults who do seek medical treatment are given the same three-prong treatment system as children:
+Adults who do seek medical treatment are given several treatment options:

 It is important to remember that allergies can occur at any time and at any age.
 If you have any questions about allergies or concerns for your health, contact your primary care provider.